thejart/allowance-ledger/README.md

 mysql -uUSER -p DATABASE < mysql-schemal.sql
 ```

-env.setup contains the username, password, database, and table to your local mysql server, newline delimited like:
+.env contains the username, password, database, and table to your local mysql server, newline delimited like:
 ```
 username
 password